mittalpatel/BERT-QnA-Arabic/README.md

 ## Instructions to set up the Bert QNA Arabic Demo on Local system

 1. Clone the repository in your system.
 2 Install and create a virtual environment by the following step.
-You'll need python <= 3.6 to set it up.
+You'll need <b>python <= 3.6</b> to set it up.
 ```shell
 sudo apt install virtualenv
 virtualenv venv --python=python3.6